janotaz/kcc/README.md

 solution for it.
 Contrary to the majority of other programming workflows, a k programmer spends most of his time on thinking about the problem rather than typing and navigating the source code tree.
 The actual attack on the problem is performed exclusively via REPL.
-Rapid interactive prototyping driven by agile and fluent thought process which is only interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers immensely rewarding and aesthaetically satisfying.
+Rapid interactive prototyping driven by an agile and fluent thought process which is only interrupted by as few keystrokes as possible is the essence of the programming experience in k — an experience that each and every k programmer considers immensely rewarding and aesthetically satisfying.

 In addition to being an excellent tool of thought, k is also an astonishingly efficient computer language.
-The entire system, a tiny binary executable only 100 kilobytes in size without a single external dependency that fits comfortably in the cache of a commodity CPU, implements fundamental algorighms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
+The entire system, a tiny binary executable only 100 kilobytes in size without a single external dependency that fits comfortably in the cache of a commodity CPU, implements fundamental algorithms, data structures, techniques and computational primitives that withstood the test of many decades of production use in some of the world's most demanding data processing environments.
-The inner components of the system are polished to fit together and complement each other to deliver performance which many outsiders find very difficult to believe at first.
+The inner components of the system are polished to fit together and complement each other to deliver a performance which many outsiders find very difficult to believe at first.
 It is also not uncommon for k newcomers to experience total shock when they first realize what kind of power they can wield with just a few precise keystrokes.